elastic/ansible-elasticsearch/docs/8x-support.md

 ## Context for the below experiment

 The intent is to assess if the current playbook can still work with ES 8.X and what modifications may be needed.

-5 months after deprecating this role and dropping the CI tests: the testing framework (ansible, docker, kitchen, serverspec) that allowed us to test all the compatible OS is now broken.
-Attempts at fixing were inconclusive, with transient success at best for some OS/testsuite combination.
-For the sake of this experiment, tests were done manually on a GCP VM, using an Ubuntu 20.04 and CentOS7 VMs.
+The testing was done on Ubuntu 20.04 and CentOS7 GCP VMs.

 The only code change done in the Ansible playbook was the override of the `es_version` variable.